B.1.l. Student Status

 A student who receives D or an F in the winter term or in summer study while on probation will be required to withdraw.
 Students placed on probation more than twice in their College career will be required to withdraw.

 A student who is enrolled in three courses and receives one F and one D grade, or two D grades, will be required to withdraw.
 A student enrolled in three courses who is on probation and who receives one D grade will be required to withdraw.

-The above rules also apply to Middlebury undergraduates who enroll in Language Schools, Schools Abroad, Bread Loaf School of English, School of the Environment, and externally sponsored programs approved by the office of International Programs and Off-Campus Study.
+The above rules also apply to Middlebury undergraduates who enroll in Language Schools, Schools Abroad, Middlebury Institute for International Studies at Monterey, Bread Loaf School of English, School of the Environment, and externally sponsored programs approved by the office of International Programs and Off-Campus Study.
 Students withdrawn due to academic failure are not eligible to attend any Middlebury school or program until formally readmitted to the College.

 At any time, a student failing a course, consistently receiving grades below C-, or in any way neglecting the obligations of a course, may be placed on course warning.

 A student withdrawn for academic failure will not be readmitted except by special action of the Administration Committee.
 Readmission is a special privilege, not a right.
 The committee will take favorable action only when it is satisfied that the factors which led to failure have been rectified and that the student has both ample motivation and capacity to earn a degree.
 Mere lapse of time is not a sufficient basis for readmission.
 The burden of proof of motivation and capacity rests with the student.
 The student is normally required to enroll full-time at another accredited institution and to achieve a good record there by receiving grades of B- or better in all courses.
 (See Transfer Courses and Off-Campus Study for information about the transferability of these courses to Middlebury.)